 Justin Farrell, Professor of Sociology at the Yale School of the Environment

 Farrell assigned his students in the course, ENV 770 Western Lands & Communities Field Clinic: Research to Practice, to use ChatGPT to dig deeper into the problems they want to solve in their research project for the course.
-In this AI-specific assignment, each student posed a question relevant to their problem statement and research question to ChatGPT and then annotated what ChatGPT produced by focusing on the ways the AI-produced write-up may be inaccurate, misleading, incomplete, and/or unethical.
+In this AI-specific assignment(link is external), each student posed a question relevant to their problem statement and research question to ChatGPT and then annotated what ChatGPT produced by focusing on the ways the AI-produced write-up may be inaccurate, misleading, incomplete, and/or unethical.
 The students also considered how ChatGPT helped them refine their research project or generated a new way for them to see their problem.

 Jennifer Gandhi, Professor of Political Science & Global Affairs